Categories

 Continued from Part 1 / Part 2

 On the last episode of Only on DVD… Universal forced the theaters to reconsider he theatrical release window when it released Trolls: World Tour (2020) directly to VOD.
 The idle theaters had lost their leverage during the time of the COVID pandemic.
 In Part 2, I suggested that Universal CEO Jeff Shell only had to change consumer behavior to rewrite the theatrical release playbook.
 That’s because, legally, the studios could do whatever they wanted as long as the gambit paid financial dividends for their corporate ownership.
+Now we dive into the old issue of Hollywood Anti-Trust.

 A Hollywood Anti-Trust Primer